yashsarkar164/YashPortfolio/README.md

 All static files will be generated in the `out/` folder.

 This project is automatically deployed to GitHub Pages using GitHub Actions.
-The workflow file is `.github/workflows/gh-deploy.yml`, and the deployment branch is `gh-pages`.
+The workflow file is `.github/workflows/gh-deploy.yml`.

 -----